 - Invite the perspectives of diverse participants and stakeholders to the discussion

 - Integrate senior and junior scholars from institutions in the greater Boston area, across the United States, or around the world

 - Radcliffe supports engaged scholarship.
-We welcome proposals that connect research to public policy, pressing social issues, and/or seek to actively engage audiences beyond academia.
-In particular, we encourage proposals in the areas of law, education, justice, and youth leadership.
+We welcome proposals that connect research to public policy or pressing social issues, or which seek actively to engage audiences beyond academia.

-- Reflecting Radcliffe’s unique history, proposals that focus on women, gender, and society or draw on the Schlesinger Library’s rich collections
+- Reflecting Radcliffe’s unique history and institutional legacy, proposals that focus on women, gender, and society or draw on the Schlesinger Library’s rich collections are encouraged.

 Sunday, February 11, 2024, at 11:59 PM ET